 Vitamin C has such a large part in the chemistry of the body, it is on the World Health Organization's List of Essential Medicines.
 Our bodies don’t store or make vitamin C so daily intake is essential.

-Vitamin C supports the nervous system via the adrenal glands, where it helps to produce the adrenal (stress-response) hormones.
-When we are in a stressful situation, vitamin C is used when the adrenal glands produce cortisol and other hormones.
+Vitamin C supports the nervous system via the adrenal glands, where it helps to produce the stress-response hormones, including cortisol.
 Unfortunately, if there is not much vitamin C available, the adrenal glands ‘panic’ and release even more cortisol.
 This can increase anxiety, negatively affect blood sugar levels and increase blood pressure.
 Chronically high cortisol levels can impair cognitive performance, decrease muscle tissue and suppress thyroid function—all of which can stress the adrenal glands even more.
+So it pays to get that daily vitamin C intake.

-A healthy vitamin C intake not only makes it easier for the body to cope with stress, it also helps the immune system.
+Healthy vitamin C levels not only makes it easier for the body to cope with stress, it also helps the immune system.
 This study done in Switzerland found that taking vitamin C helps to reduce the symptoms and reduce the duration of respiratory infections, such as colds, bronchitis or sinusitis.
 Also, it can also help with recovery from (and lessen the occurrence of) other conditions like pneumonia and malaria.

 Vitamin C can also help the body to protect against injury from free radicals.
 When free radicals build up in the body they contribute to the development of health conditions such as heart disease, diabetes and arthritis.